-How to Write a Great Cover Letter in 6 Steps
+How to Write a Great Cover Letter: 6 Easy Steps + Examples

 What is a cover letter?